 Consider the issue of evolution in Christianity.
 There are a number of ways of dealing with it.
 The first thing one has to decide is whether or not it even matters at all.
 People who challenge Christian beliefs argue that evolution somehow “disproves” God.
 But, in fact, to many Christians it is simply irrelevant and a non-issue.

-For instance, one early 20th century Roman Catholic Cardinal said when he heard an explanation of Darwinism “How wonderful it is that God not only makes life, but makes life that can make life.”
+For instance, when one early 20th century Roman Catholic Cardinal heard an explanation of Darwinism, he said “How wonderful it is that God not only makes life, but makes life that can make life.”
 Or, as John Paul II wrote in 1985, “Rightly comprehended, faith in creation or a correctly understood teaching of evolution does not create obstacles: evolution in fact presupposes creation; creation situates itself in the light of evolution as an event which extends itself through time – as a continual creation – in which God becomes visible to the eyes of the believers as ‘Creator of heaven and earth’”

 Billy Graham said something similar when he stated: